KS10FPGA/Minnow/README.md

 When I first saw the Minnow micro-architecture, I knew it would be relatively straight-forward to re-implement the AMD bit-slice design in a Field-Programmable Gate Array (FPGA).

+## Why did I stop working on Minnow?

+A bunch of reasons.

+1. As I mentioned previously, it was a bigger project than I was prepared to tackle.
+2. I was concerned that this project as archived was incomplete and may never work without a lot of new design work.
+3. In the end I found the design was not very interesting.
+The Minnow hardware is essentially a generic 12-bit processor with a 36-bit ALU and 36-bit registers; with a layer microcode on top.
+Because the micro-architecture doesn't really resemble a PDP-10, every operation requires the micro-machine to execute a pile of micro-instructions to simulate the PDP-10 processor.
+4. I decided that the KS10 was a better target.

 ## Machine readable Minnow Microcode